fdierer/homebridge-sanremo-coffee-machines/README.md

 2. Verify logs show: `Starting automatic polling every X seconds`
 3. Check for network errors in logs
 4. Ensure machine is reachable from Homebridge host

+### Debug Logging

+- Set `"debugLogging": true` temporarily to print every HTTP request, poll cycle, and command to the Homebridge logs.
+This is extremely helpful when investigating slow responses or dropped packets.
+- Remember to set it back to `false` to avoid noisy logs once issues are resolved.

+### Child Bridge Setup

+- Use the `_bridge` block shown in the example configuration to place this platform inside its own child bridge.
+- Benefits: isolates crashes, keeps the main Homebridge instance responsive, and makes it easy to restart just the Sanremo devices.

 ### HomeKit Not Showing Accessory